Timing and Structure

 Chemical kinetics (1L)

 Principles of chemical kinetics – law of mass action, activation energy, order & degree of a reaction, hydrocarbon reaction chains , pollutant formation multistep reactions, chemical explosion, chemistry reduction using steady state and partial equilibrium approximations

 Applications of chemical kinetics: limit reators (1L)

-Common approximations used in combustion analysis – perfectly stirred reactor, plug flow reactor, thermal explosions, autoignition & spark ignition
+Common approximations used in combustion & chemical engineering analyses – perfectly stirred reactor, plug flow reactor, thermal explosions, autoignition & spark ignition

 Laminar premixed flames (1L)